Dilbert66/esphome-vistaECP/README.md

 ## OTA updates
 In order to make OTA updates, connection switch in frontend should be switched to OFF since the  ECP library is using interrupts.

+## MQTT with HomeAssistant
+For those of you that would rather use a basic MQTT client.
+I've also added an example home assistant MQTT Arduino format ino project file that uses this library.
+It duplicates most of the functions of the esphome client.
+You can find it in the MQTT-Example folder.
+Just copy it with the vista.h,vista.cpp, ECPSoftwareSerial.h and EXPSoftwareSerial.cpp files to the same directory and compile.

 ## References
 You can checkout the links below for further reading and other implementation examples.
 Some portions of the code in the repositories below was used in creating the library.